-US special counsel moves to dismiss Trump’s 2020 election interference case
+Prosecutors move to dismiss Trump’s 2020 election, secret documents cases

 “It has long been the position of the Department of Justice that the United States Constitution forbids the federal indictment and subsequent criminal prosecution of a sitting President,” the filing reads.

-It said the Justice Department had reasoned that Trump’s “prosecution must be dismissed” before his inauguration on January 20.

-“That prohibition is categorical and does not turn on the gravity of the crimes charged, the strength of the Government’s proof, or the merits of the prosecution, which the Government stands fully behind,” the prosecutors wrote.
+“That prohibition is categorical and does not turn on the gravity of the crimes charged, the strength of the Government’s proof, or the merits of the prosecution, which the Government stands fully behind,” it continues.

 The move represents a remarkable shift by the special prosecutor, who obtained indictments against Trump in two cases accusing him of crimes that threatened US election integrity and national security.

-The latter case deals with the alleged mishandling of secret government documents.
 In the election interference case, Trump, a Republican, was accused of conspiring to overturn the results of the 2020 presidential election, which he lost to Democratic President Joe Biden.

 Those efforts culminated in the January 6, 2021, storming of the US Capitol building in Washington, DC, by a mob of Trump supporters seeking to stop Congress from certifying Biden’s victory.

-The case was once seen as one of the most serious legal threats against Trump as he vied to reclaim the White House.
+The election case was once seen as one of the most serious legal threats against Trump as he vied to reclaim the White House.

 Trump, who defeated Democratic Vice President Kamala Harris in the November 5 election, had argued he was the victim of political “persecution” and pleaded not guilty last year to four federal charges in the case.